 TIP: Prepare for the CFA by practicing the six test areas.
-Running, general conditioning exercises and competitive sports will also strengthen your abilities.
+Running, general conditioning exercises, and competitive sports will also strengthen your abilities.
 Visit the Department of Physical Education's page for additional fitness preparation information.

 SAT or ACT with Writing Portion

 The tests must be timed and include a writing score.
 The SAT includes a writing exam, but if you’re registering for the ACT, select the "ACT Plus Writing" exam to be considered for admission.

-TIP: Take the tests as many times as practical.
-We will only consider your highest scores.
+TIP: Take the tests as many times as practicable.
+We will super-score your standardized tests.

 Step 6.
 Schedule A Visit

-If you haven't already, now is the time to come see for yourself what makes the U.S. Military Academy one of the nation's best institutions for undergraduate education!
+If you haven't already, now is the time to come see for yourself what makes West Point one of the nation's best institutions for undergraduate education and leader development!
 Visits during the academic year include: